 - What will your regular annual costs be when comparing the two different options?

-The cost of Creative Cloud is $US49.99/month for a yearly plan or $74.99 when purchased month-to-month with the ability to turn it on and off as needed.
-It’s $29.99 per month for the first year for those upgrading from an older Creative Suite product with Adobe’s extended introductory offer, and $19.99/month for current students and teachers.
+The cost of Creative Cloud is $US49.99/month for a yearly plan, or $74.99 when purchased month-to-month with the ability to turn it on and off as needed.
+It’s $29.99 per month for the first year for those upgrading from a prior Creative Suite product with Adobe’s introductory offer, and $19.99/month for current students and teachers.
 Doing the math that’s about $600/year for regular customers, $360 for CS upgraders, and $240 for education customers… In sum it’s around $1-$2 a day.
 So when you look at these plans versus the traditional CS6 price sheet or the cost of upgrading your current tools, which is more attractive?

-On the other hand, if you’re a solid user of a Creative Suite and a happy upgrader, then the Creative Cloud could be a terrific deal for you.
-The CS6 Master Collection suite, for example, sells for $2,600 full, or $1,050 to upgrade from CS5, which is two years old.
-So paying $1,200 spread over two years for the Creative Cloud (and $240 less for upgraders) works out well, especially compared to the $2,600 full price for a static version.
-And it goes without saying that the Cloud option is absolutely ideal for situational and temporary needs like project-based work, contract employment, freelancing, and so on – you only pay when you need it.
+It goes without saying that the Cloud option is absolutely ideal for situational and temporary needs like project-based work, contract employment, freelancing, and so on – you only pay when you need it.
 It’s even possible to start out with a month-to-month membership if you want to see how you like it, after your 30-day free trial is up.

-If the complete Creative Cloud is too much, there’s an additional choice that many people don’t know about yet – Adobe now offers the ability to subscribe to just a single industry-leading tool like Photoshop, Illustrator, InDesign, Acrobat Pro, Premiere, and others for only $14-$19/month, and that low pricing is available to everybody… The sign-up and download is all online so you can get going right away – and all upgrades are included, so you’re always running the latest version.
+If the complete Creative Cloud is too much, there’s an additional choice that many people aren’t aware of – Adobe also offers subscriptions for just a single tool like Photoshop, Illustrator, InDesign, Acrobat Pro, Premiere, and others for only $14-$19/month, and that low pricing is available to everybody… The sign-up and download is all online so you can get going right away – and all upgrades are included, so you’re always running the latest version.